 The Authority has currently elected out of Asset Management since FY 2008 in Public Housing.
 This program maintains utilization between ninety-seven to ninety-nine percent.
-This program was a high performing agency for 2015 with the expectation of High Performer status in 2016.
+This program was a standard performing agency for 2017 and 2018.
 Identification of the need for additional one and two bedroom units has been driven by the waiting list.
 Applications for one or two bedroom unit normally exceed an average of one year prior to being housed; while three, four and five bedroom units wait time averages less than a month.
 The Authority has determined that the modified scattered site process is the most effective for the location and size of the Public Housing Authority.
 Renovations to the Administrative Building, to improve the professional flow for the operation, have now been completed.